kundhu2367/Contact-Book/README.md

 # ContactBook

+Pre-requisites : Node, Yarn(Optional), Angular-CLI

+Step-1: Clone the Repository

+Step-2: run `yarn install` / `npm install` to download the dependencies required

+Step-3: run `ng  serve -o` to run the dev server and access the portal

 ## Development server

 Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.